luisfromero/ppnn/README.md

 ## GDAL_TViewshed

-A crucial aspect in studying the total visual basin of Spain's national parks is the development of a suitable computer tool that is both versatile and efficient.
-Therefore, inspired by the fantastic gdal_viewshed tool by Tamas Szekeres [cite], we have created GDAL_TVS (TotalViewshed).
-Essentially, this tool utilizes the efficient skewEngine algorithm [cite] to compute the total visual basin of an elevation model.
+A crucial aspect in studying the total viewshed of Spain's national parks is the development of a suitable computer tool that is both versatile and efficient.
+Therefore, inspired by the fantastic [gdal_viewshed tool by Tamas Szekeres](https://gdal.org/programs/gdal_viewshed.html), we have created GDAL_TVS (TotalViewshed).
+Essentially, this tool utilizes the efficient [skewEngine algorithm](https://link.springer.com/article/10.1007/s11227-024-05923-2) to compute the total viewshed of an elevation model.

 However, during the adaptation of the algorithm to GDAL, as well as during the analysis of the state-of-the-art in the visibility field, we discovered the possibility of adapting the tool to meet a growing demand in GIS, especially related to surveillance or observation paths, and solar radiation calculations.

 The result is GDAL_TVS: a tool that, from a raster elevation model, produces three types of output rasters:

-1. **TOTAL:** In this mode, the raster calculates the total visual basin of the terrain, measured in visible hectares from each point of the input raster, and stored as a geoTIFF raster layer of type float32.
+1. **TOTAL:** In this mode, the raster calculates the total viewshed of the terrain, measured in visible hectares from each point of the input raster, and stored as a geoTIFF raster layer of type float32.

-2. **MULTIPLE:** In this mode, the application computes the visual basin observed from a subset of points of the input raster, which can be a polygon or a path, for example.
+2. **MULTIPLE:** In this mode, the application computes the viewshed observed from a subset of points of the input raster, which can be a polygon or a path, for example.
 The result is a raster layer with a mask, similar to what gdal_viewshed produces.
 But unlike gdal_viewshed, the mask is not boolean but a float indicating if a destination point is visible from a greater or lesser number of observation points.

-3. **RADIATION:** The third mode is intended to generate a raster that can be useful in a tool for calculating solar radiation.
-In this case, GDAL_TVS produces 3 layers of information (362 bands of byte size) in which, for each point, it stores:
+3. **¿HORIZON/RADIATION?:** The third mode (experimental, como el resto) is intended to generate a raster required by tool for calculating solar radiation.
+In this case, GDAL_TVS produces more layers of information (~362 bands of byte size) in which, for each point, it stores:

    - 1 head value
    - 1 tilt value